pkrichman/base-builder-journey/README.md

 # Base Builder Journey

+This repository is a living record of my public builder journey on Base.

+I document:
+- What I learn
+- What I build
+- What I experiment with

+Building in public.
+One commit at a time. 🟦

+# Base Builder Journey

 This repository documents my journey learning, building, and preparing to deploy smart contracts on Base.
 The focus is consistency, clarity, and long-term growth.